Jasdoge/Djukebox/setup_remote.md

 This will change up the URL syntax a little bit as instead of using mydomain.com/player you'll have to use mydomain.com/jukeboxfolder/?q=player for the player.

+**Install**

+Just drop the contents of the Djukebox folder onto the your web host in any directory where you want it, like /var/www/html/djukebox/.

+**Config**

 1. Open up config.php
 2. Find the $RUN_IN_FOLDER line, change it from false to true
 3. Find the EDITOR_PASS line, change it from "doge" to whatever password you want to use.